-It is necessary to mention that in line with the EU legislation Slovenia is entitled to an annual maximum level of catches of small pelagics.
-Recent, relatively high Slovenian historical catches were taken into account for fixing its annual maximum level of catches of small pelagics.
-For 2019 they were laid down in the "Council Regulation (EU) 2019/124 of 30 January 2019 fixing for 2019 the fishing opportunities for certain fish stocks and groups of fish stocks, applicable in Union waters and, for Union fishing vessels, in certain non-Union waters".
-In line with the 1.st paragraph of Article 8 of the Regulation (EU) 2019/124 catches of sardine and anchovy by Slovenian fishermen must not exceed 300 tons in 2019.
+It is necessary to mention that in line with the EU legislation Slovenia is entitled to an annual maximum level of catches of small pelagic.
+For 2020 they were laid down in the "Council regulation (EU) 2021/90 of 28 January 2021 fixing for 2021 the fishing opportunities for certain fish stocks and groups of fish stocks applicable in the Mediterranean and Black Seas".
+In line with the Annex IV of the Regulation (EU) 2019/124 catches of sardine and anchovy by Slovenian fishermen must not exceed 300 tons in 2020.